- What are imaging tests?

 What does it show?

 An ultrasound machine creates images called sonograms by giving off high-frequency sound waves that go through your body.
 As the sound waves bounce off your organs and tissues, they create echoes.
-The machine makes these echoes into real-time pictures that can be seen on a computer display screen.
+The machine makes these echoes into real-time pictures that can be seen on a computer screen.

 Ultrasound is very good at getting pictures of some soft tissue diseases that do not show up well on x-rays.
 Ultrasound is also a good way to tell fluid-filled cysts from solid tumors because they make very different echo patterns.
+It is useful in some situations because it can usually be done quickly and does not expose people to radiation.

 Ultrasound images are not as detailed as those from CT or MRI scans.
 Ultrasound cannot tell a benign (not cancer) tumor from one that is cancer.
 Its use is also limited in some parts of the body because the sound waves cannot go through air (such as in the lungs) or through bone.